IlyessAgg/GlidedRoseKataPattern/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+# Task
+My task is to implement these changes using different Design Patterns : strategy and visitor.